ErikBouts/tqa-workshop/README.rst

 * TQA and yaidom support XLink processing (as used in linkbases in XBRL taxonomies)
 * This XLink processing respects XML Base and (shorthand and element scheme) XPointer
 * XLink content in taxonomy documents has been modeled in TQA as part of an "XBRL yaidom dialect" on top of yaidom
-* For the API uses this means a "yaidom-like" development experience, but more type-safe and (XBRL taxonomy) domain-specific
+* For the API users this means a "yaidom-like" development experience, be it a more type-safe and (XBRL taxonomy) domain-specific one

 .. _`XLink extended link`: http://zvon.org/xxl/xlink/xlink_extend/OutputExamples/frame_xlinkextend_html.html
 .. _`XML Base`: http://zvon.org/xxl/XMLBaseTutorial/Output/